Constructible number: Equivalence of algebraic and geometric definitions

 If $a$ and $b$ are the non-zero lengths of geometrically constructed segments then elementary compass and straightedge constructions can be used to obtain constructed segments of lengths $a+b$, $|a-b|$, $ab$, and $a/b$.
 The latter two can be done with a construction based on the intercept theorem.
 A slightly less elementary construction using these tools is based on the geometric mean theorem and will construct a segment of length $\sqrt{a}$ from a constructed segment of length $a$.
 It follows that every algebraically constructible number is geometrically constructible, by using these techniques to translate a formula for the number into a construction for the number.

 In the other direction, a set of geometric objects may be specified by algebraically constructible real numbers: coordinates for points, slope and $y$-intercept for lines, and center and radius for circles.
 It is possible (but tedious) to develop formulas in terms of these values, using only arithmetic and square roots, for each additional object that might be added in a single step of a compass-and-straightedge construction.
 It follows from these formulas that every geometrically constructible number is algebraically constructible.

 Algebraic properties

 The definition of algebraically constructible numbers includes the sum, difference, product, and multiplicative inverse of any of these numbers, the same operations that define a field in abstract algebra.
 Thus, the constructible numbers (defined in any of the above ways) form a field.
-More specifically, the constructible real numbers form a Euclidean field, an ordered field containing a square root of each of its positive elements.
+More specifically, the constructible real numbers form a Euclidean ordered field, an ordered field containing a square root of each of its positive elements.
 Examining the properties of this field and its subfields leads to necessary conditions on a number to be constructible, that can be used to show that specific numbers arising in classical geometric construction problems are not constructible.